ncuesta/api-doc/README.en.md

 ### Partial responses

-When not all the data in a document is needed, a partial response can help avoiding some unnecessary overhead by using the `fields` [resource modifier](#resource-modifiers) to indicate the only elements needed from the document.
+When not all the data in a document is needed, a partial response can help avoiding some unnecessary overhead by using the `fields` [resource modifier](#resource-modifiers) to indicate the attributes needed from the document.

-For example, if we were asking for the author document shown above (`/authors/B005WVDZOU.json`) but we only cared for the name of the author, we could make the following request to get a partial response containing only the data we needed:
+For example, if we were asking for the `author` document shown above (`/authors/B005WVDZOU.json`) but we only cared for the name of the author, we could make the following request to get a partial response containing only the data we needed:

     GET /authors/B005WVDZOU.json?fields=name